 Fostering the local economy is also one of Norte Energia's commitments.
 To boost fishermen's capacity to generate income, the company built the Integrated Artisanal Fishing Center (CIPAR), under the technical supervision of the Special Secretary of Aquaculture and Fisheries.
 The center is located on the banks of the urban stretch of the Xingu River, in Altamira, previously occupied by stilts.
 The first major initiative associated with the structure was the offer of refresher and boat pilot courses.
 In partnership with the Port Authority of Amapá, 424 participants were trained and officially qualified.

-A Fish Market will also be set up at the CIPAR, with 48 boxes, an ice factory equipped to produce 9 tons per day, a storage area for up to six tons of fish per day, a processing center, a dock and a naval carpentry workshop.
+A Fish Market will also be set up at CIPAR, with 48 boxes, an ice factory equipped to produce 9 tons per day, a storage area for up to six tons of fish per day, a processing center, a dock and a naval carpentry workshop.
 In parallel, Norte Energia offers courses on cooperatives and fish processing for workers that live around the project.
-They include theoretical and practical classes on fish production and handling, intended for economic and social organization, as well as to stimulate entrepreneurship, as well as adult literacy, digital inclusion, accounting and administration classes.
+They include theoretical and practical classes on fish production and handling, intended for economic and social organization, as well as to stimulate entrepreneurship, in addition to adult literacy, digital inclusion, accounting and administration classes.
 At least 100 fishermen have already taken part in these actions.

-Last June, the first Fishermen Cooperative in Belo Monte was formed, with support from Norte Energia.
+Last June, Norte Energia supported the formation of the first Fishermen Cooperative in Belo Monte.
 The voting meeting gathered up to 750 participants.
 Fisherman Giacomo Schaffer, 38, from Vitória do Xingu, its first chairman, believes such partnership means history in the making for the Middle Xingu working class.
-"A cooperative with sucha a scope had not yet been created in our region, as we are going to operate in several municipalities", he says.
+"A cooperative with such scope had not yet been created in our region, and we are going to operate across several municipalities", he says.